Explore UCD

 Approaches to Teaching and Learning:

 The course is taught via lectures and via small group seminars.
 Students will have the opportunity to look at works of art in the original on a gallery visit and to discuss the main themes of the module in this context.
-Students will be strongly encouraged to visit the library in person, read books, visits galleries and museums, make use of recommended texts, and contribute in class.
+Students are strongly encouraged to visit the library in person, read books, visits galleries and museums, make use of recommended texts, and contribute in class.
 Support material and recommended readings from lectures will be available on Brightspace and students are encouraged to keep a journal detailing the content of the lectures and related tasks and research.
+Students are expected to attend lectures and seminars and to participate in the latter by contributing to class discussions and doing relevant preparatory work.

 It is incumbent on any undergraduate student who fails this module to contact the lecturer concerned to announce their attention to resit, and to obtain details of resit assignments.
 Any resit/ repeat registration/ fee issues should be dealt with by the Arts programme office.